vtex/shoreline/packages/site/documentation/components/grid.md

 ### Template Columns

-Here's an example of using grid template columns and applying a gap or space between the columns.
+Example of using grid template columns and applying a gap or space between the columns.

 ```jsx
 <Grid